10 best expense management software tools for HR and finance teams

 Best for: Enterprise travel

 When organizations start managing travel, expenses, and invoices across multiple countries and business units, SAP Concur is often at the top of the shortlist.
-It’s a cloud-based spend management platform that connects Concur Travel, Concur Expense, and Concur Invoice so companies can handle booking, expense reporting, and AP workflows in a single ecosystem.
+It’s a cloud-based spend management platform that connects Concur Travel, Concur Expense, and Concur Invoice, enabling companies to manage bookings, use expense reporting software, and automate AP workflows in a single ecosystem.

-Some reviewers, however, point to a steeper learning curve, an interface that can feel dated or clunky Software Advice – SAP Concur 2025: Benefits, Features & Pricing , and slower performance at times — especially on larger or more complex reports G2 – SAP Concur — so it tends to be a better fit for organizations that can support more robust implementation.
+The platform has achieved high ratings on G2 for credit card integration (86%), digital receipt management (85%), and electronic payments (85%).G2.com - User Satisfaction Ratings Comparison On the downside, users point to a steeper learning curve, an interface that can feel dated or clunky, Software Advice – SAP Concur 2025: Benefits, Features & Pricing and slower performance at times — especially on larger or more complex reports G2 – SAP Concur — so it tends to be a better fit for organizations that can support more robust implementation.

 - End-to-end T&E and invoice management: SAP Concur combines travel booking, expense capture, and invoice processing so employees can plan trips, submit expenses, and route invoices for approval within the same platform, from pre-trip authorization through reimbursement and payment.